-New Open-Fit BTE Custom Earmolds will not have tubing installed unless you provide your own tube or buy an extra tube from us.
-We highly recommend sending your own tubing back with the impressions so the custom mold can be properly created for your specific brand of tubing.
-It may be necessary to modify your existing tube by cutting off the retention wire in order to fit your tube inside the new earmold.
+New Receiver-in-Canal (RIC) BTE Custom Earmolds will not have tubing installed unless you provide your own receiver tube or buy an extra receiver tube from us.
+If you are not providing a receiver with your impressions, we must know the brand and power level of your receiver so the custom mold can be properly created for your specific brand of tubing.

 If you find that your new mold does not fit properly, we offer a no-charge, courtesy remake of the product.
 If new impressions are necessary, we will send you a new impression kit.
 Please notify us within 21 days of receiving the mold if there is a problem, and we will work with you to correct the issue.

-For more information on Custom Earmold (Open-Fit) - Hard Lucite hearing aid, or to place your order online please click here.
+For more information on Custom Earmold (RIC) - Hard Lucite hearing aid, or to place your order online please click here.